ironhack-labs/lab-mongoose-movies/README.md

 ## Requirements
 - [Fork this repo](https://guides.github.com/activities/forking/)
 - Clone your fork into your `~/code/labs` folder.
-- Navigate into the folder you just cloned and create the project with the Express generator command.
+- Navigate into the folder you just cloned and create the project with the Irongenerator command.
-       ```express --ejs nameOfYourProject ```
-- The ```--ejs``` command tells express to use ejs files for the views

 ## Submission